Jean Stewart, Lady Bargany: A dowry for Jean Stewart

 Some details known about the marriage contract and settlement appears to contradict the story found in the chronicles.
 James VI bought clothes for Jean Stewart and paid for food and musicians at the wedding in Edinburgh in 1597.
 Anne of Denmark first tried to obtain Lord Lindsay's forfeit as a dowry for her favourite, Jean Stewart.
 Then she arranged a loan for the dowry, asking Sir William Stewart of Traquair, Jean Stewart's brother-in-law, to be a guarantor.
 He had protected the king on the day of the riot, and became a cautioner for the money.
 Years later, in 1615 the loan for dowry or "tochter" money was still not paid, and their son claimed the sum from John Stewart of Traquair and his legal tutor Robert Stuart.
 It was noted that Jean Stewart had been a "gentlewoman married out of the queen's company".
 In April 1615 the Privy Council of Scotland wrote to King James that Traquair ought not to be liable because Sir William had been following the queen's direction "whose commandment was ever unto him a law".
 The Privy Council noted that the king and queen were also cautioners for the loan and "personallie bound in the contract".
 In May, Anne of Denmark asked her lady-in-waiting Jean Ker, Countess of Roxburghe to write to her husband to intercede with King James to the same effect, to pay what Traquair owed for the dowry.

 The Jean Stewart sonnet

 Among sonnets possibly by the poet William Fowler in the Hawthornden manuscripts held by the National Library of Scotland, one is dedicated to a "Jean Stewart".
 The subject of the poem, identified by an anagram "A trustie ane" for "Jean Stuart", is a woman blessed with a "dowry deck'd".
 This poem may refer to Jean Stewart, Lady Bargany.
-The literary historian Sebastiaan Verweij has suggested another lady was the subject, "Jean Stewart", Jean Campbell, who was a great-granddaughter of King James IV of Scotland, and the second wife of the Duke of Lennox.
+Literary historians Helena Mennie Shire and Sebastiaan Verweij have suggested another lady was the subject, "Jean Stewart", Jean Campbell, who was a great-granddaughter of King James IV of Scotland, and the second wife of the Duke of Lennox.
 The sonnet is given here below with a suggested modernised version by Jamie Reid-Baxter: